abaplint/abaplint-sci-server/README.md

 You can configure a Github action to automatically create an abaplint Server running in an [Azure Container Instance](./docs/azure.md).

+### Environment params

+The server checks the following env params
+- PORT - port to listen at
+- VERBOSE - set 1 to output more verbose logs

+It also support `.env` file.
+You can specify e.g. `PORT=8080` there instead of using variables or command line.
+Env file must not be pushed to the git repo.

 ## Server Health

 ### Ping